foundriesio/docs/source/tutorial/installation-zephyr.rst

      # Make sure this is a Python 2 pip!
      pip install --user pyOCD

+   For other boards, check your board's documentation.
+At this time, the Zephyr microPlatform only supports boards that can be flashed with pyOCD, nrfjprog, or dfu-util's DfuSe (i.e. STM32 extensions to the USB DFU protocol).

 #.
 Install the following udev rules as root, then unplug and plug back
    in any boards you have connected::